jacksloan/qlab-rest/README.md

 Goodwin is a SvelteKit application for configuring voice commands that trigger QLab cues

+To run locally, make sure a QLab project is open and run: `npm start`

 [See Project README for more info](./apps/goodwin/README.md)

 # (App) Qlab Proxy

 QLab proxy is a general purpose OSC proxy server that hosts an embedded file server

+To run locally, make sure a QLab project is open and run: `npm run start:qlab-proxy`

 [See Project README for more info](./apps/qlab-proxy/README.md)